gb88/BLEOTA/README.md

 BLEOTA.process(false);
 ```
 ## 9. NimBLE
-In the version 1.2.0 the support of Nimble has been added, the use of NIMBLE reduce the the flash usage of **46%**.
-To use the Nimble version my fork of the library [NimBLE-Arduino](https://github.com/gb88/NimBLE-Arduino) must be used.
+In the version 1.2.0 the support of Nimble has been added, this reduce the flash usage of **46%**.
+To use the Nimble version this library must be installed [NimBLE-Arduino](https://github.com/gb88/NimBLE-Arduino)
 ```
 //include the NimBLEOTA version
 #include "NimBLEOTA.h"